10.0

 • 4,260 miles

 The contact owns a 2022 Subaru Outback.
-The contact stated they had taken the vehicle to the dealer for standard maintenance.
-After doing so and having the vehicle parked.
-The contact noticed that smoke was coming from underneath the vehicle.
+The contact stated he had taken the vehicle to the dealer for standard maintenance.
+When parked, the contact noticed that smoke was coming from underneath the vehicle.
 A loud popping noise occurred then a fire started underneath the hood of the vehicle.
 The fire quickly spread.
-The fire department came and put on the fire.
+The fire department extinguished the fire.
 There was no damage.
 There were no injuries and medical attention was not needed.
 A fire/police report was filed.
 The vehicle was towed and is with insurance waiting for the condition of the vehicle to be determined.
 The vehicle had not been officially diagnosed or repaired.
 The manufacturer was not made aware of the failure.
 The approximate failure mileage was 4,260.

 - Las Angelis, CA, USA